jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-6/section-2/chapter-2.md

-+++
+---
+title: "The Order of How Societies are recommended to our Beneficence"
+heading: "Chapter 2"
-title=  "The Order of How Societies are recommended to our Beneficence" heading=  "Chapter 2" description=  "The principles that direct the order of how individuals are recommended to our beneficence, also direct the order of how societies are recommended to our beneficence" date=  2015-09-26 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-6/section-2/chapter-1b" linkbtext=  "Chapter 1b" linkf=  "/research/smith/theory-moral-sentiments/part-6/section-2/chapter-3" linkftext=  "Chapter 3"
+description: "The principles that direct the order of how individuals are recommended to our beneficence, also direct the order of how societies are recommended to our beneficence"
-+++
+weight: 42
+author: "Adam Smith"
+image: "/covers/tms.jpg"
+icon: /icons/smith.png
+---

 {{< s v="26" >}} The principles that direct the order of how individuals are recommended to our beneficence, also direct the order of how societies are recommended to our beneficence.
 The most important societies are the first and principal ones recommended to our beneficence.

-27 Ordinarily, our conduct influences the mood of the society in which we live and have been born and educated.
+{{< s v="27" >}} Ordinarily, our conduct influences the mood of the society in which we live and have been born and educated.
 Our society is accordingly, most strongly recommended to us by nature.

 We and our children, parents, relations, friends, benefactors are commonly comprehended within our society.
 Their prosperity and safety depend on the prosperity and safety of our society.
 Therefore, it is naturally endeared to us by all our selfish benevolent affections.